Working collaboratively to transform the future of food and agriculture

 Alice Julier is a sociologist whose research focuses on food, material life, and inequality.
 She is the founding director of the Food Studies program at Chatham University and has previously served as the Associate Dean of the Falk School.
 She is the former president of the Association for the Study of Food and Society, a council member for the Agriculture, Food, and Human Values Society, and has served on boards of multiple non-profits.
 She researches food systems, family meals, masculinity and food, commercial and homemade food, and labor in food systems.
 Her most recent book is Eating Together: Food, Friendship, and Inequality.
 She is also the co-editor of the newest edition of Food and Culture: A Reader.

 Cassandra Malis is a graduate of the Food Studies Masters of Arts program at Chatham University, with a concentration in food politics.
-Her thesis work focused on the commodification of breast milk, and the emerging global market for the product.
-Also during her time at Chatham University, Cassandra worked in the gardens to grow food utilized by the campus dining services.
-Cassandra has worked in community food access by previously managing the Lawrenceville Farmers' Market, and is currently the chair of the market's committee.
-She has also worked as a food systems analyst at a local non-profit, where she helped to research bottlenecks and solutions for the local food system.
+Her thesis work focused on the commodification of breast milk and the emerging global market for the product.
+Cassandra has worked as a food systems analyst at a Pittsburgh non-profit, where she helped to research bottlenecks and solutions for the local food system and worked with local food entrepreneurs in growing their business.
+Cassandra has also worked in community food access by previously managing a local farmers market, and is currently the chair of the market's committee.

 Cynthia Caul is a graduate of the University of Pittsburgh's Graduate School for Public and International Affairs where she studied International Development.
 During her time at GSPIA, Cynthia's research focused on food and nutrition security, land access, and the role of agricultural smallholders in an increasingly globalizing economy.
 She also worked at the school's Ford Institute for Human Security, conducting research on human rights-based approaches to improving agricultural land access for women farmers and was the 2017 recipient of the Simon Reich Human Security Writing Award for her paper Improving and diversifying water access to mitigate the disproportionate impacts of climate change on women in northern Ghana.
 Prior to this, Cynthia worked on public health and nutrition programming in Ghana with the U.S. Peace Corps.